 SHRI M. KALYANASUNDARAM (Tamil Nadu): Sir, the Prime Minister and the Government of India have reacted in the manner in which it was possible to do so and the Prime Minister has declared that the whole of the Indian nation is concerned about it.
-Today, Sir, in Tamil Nadu there is a bandh by all the political parties, the working class and the farmers.
-Even though it is confined to Tamil Nadu, the very fact that the Central Government employees and industries are also joining this bandh showsand this must show to the others-that the entire nation is supporting the cause for which the bandh is taking place.
+Teday, Sir, in Tamil Nadu there is a bandh b_v all the political parties, the working class and the farmers.
+Even though it is confined to Tamil Nadu, the very fact that the Central Government employees and industries are also joining this bandh shows and this must show to the others-inst the entire nation is supporting the cause for which the bandh is taking place.

-Now.
-Sir, after the visit of our External Affairs Minister, the developments there do not give us any confidence that normalcy will be restored and the situation will be less serious or less grave.
-The information that has reached us is very limited, including the information that the Government has got, because the censorship there is so tight.
+Now, Sir, after the visit of our External Affairs Minister, the developments there do not give us any confidence that normalcy will be restored and the situation will be less serious or less grave.
+The information that has reached us is very limited, including the information that the (tovernment has got, because the censorship there is so tight.
 I will refuse to believe even if our External Affairs Minister says that there is no incident after he left.
 The developments are much more serious.
 Three Left parties have been banned.
-If the Government of Mr. Jayewardene is serious about restoring normalcy and solving this problem of Tamil .ninority, is this the way?
+If the Government of Mr. Jayewardene is serious about restoring normalcy and solving this problem of Tamil minority, is this the way?
 Which are the Left parties that have been banned?
 At least those Left parties that have been banned are personally known to me.
 The Communist Party of Sri Lanka has membership among the Sinhalese as wel las along the Tamils.
 All other parties are either parties of Tamils or parties of Sinhalese.
 Why should these be banned?
-Why should those leaders be arrested if the Government is interested in restoring

-normalcy there and oblem of the Tamil using has

-been pending there ars

-including the problem ess

-people, the plantate So,

-Sir, the situation ere.

-But they are pulling Hite

-stories, they are ries

-that there is a the hat

-Indía, is g ide.

-them.
-(Time bell ugh

-they might say atic

-reasons, do you n that

-they will accept 10 uch.

-stories and deny 13 t is

-only to gain the Sinhalese and to rties

-which stand for rnal

-relations between ımunities.

-TT-T-D-

-18217
+Why should those leaders be accested if the Government is interested in restoring normalcy there and solving the oblem of the Tamil minerally where has been pending there ars including the problem of the second ess people, the plantation.
+S0, Sir, the situation is ere.
+But they are putting Jull stories, they are nucl cies that there is a three nat India. ide. is gover them.
+(Time bell reugh they might say the atic reasons, do you not that they will accept it? such stories and deny the ... t is only to gain the sur-Sinhalese and to is 1 . . rties which stand for some second ernal relations between the nmunities.

-Now, Sir, let ifications.
-The Comm l' dia
+Now, Sir, let rul ifications.
+The Communication ा di a

 does not approve aking

 it to the UN.
-1 ene's
+It is ene's

 demand Mr. wants

-wants foreign rialist
+wants foreign cialist

-troops to come ts the
+troops to come the ts the

 Diego Garcia come

 closer.

-5 (A)

-MR. DEPUTY Please
+MR. DEPUTY Character Please conclude,

-conclude.

-SHRI M. RAM:
+SHRI M. KARAMAN RAM:

-This is a serious ly for
+This is a serious dy for

-the Tamils of S aly for
+the Tamils of Self aly for

-Tamil Nadu. ountry.
+Tamil Nadu, but ountry.

-Such stories that to invade them have hand.
+Such stories that the second to invade them have hand.

-That is only and ;overnment of India it and
+That is only an in the second +overnment of India it and

-must act quict is the
+must act quickly is $ h\epsilon$

 way?
-Since leading
+Since we are

-the movement nt, the
+the movement of nt, the

-imperialists w ia; it i
+imperialists water ia; it i

-intended to att attacl
+intended to attac attacl

-on Tamils is a The
+on Tamils is an The

-want to isola gst th
+want to isolat gst th

 South-Eastern are a

-ready supplet tan an
+ready supplying sta n an

-Bangladesh. ) The
+Bangladesh.
+(There will) The

-want to establ So
+want to establish the

-there is any play periali
+there is any plot of the second ıperiali

-plot again, 1 011 th
+plot against In V joil ti

-relationship be and S
+relationship between Talle and S

-consta a

-[Shri M. Kaiyanasundaram]
+[Shri M. Kalyanasundaram]